 - Can a film produced now, possibly compare to something made when you were 8?
 Years of nostalgia and multiple views will trounce something you saw this week 99% of the time.
 Expecting something to match or exceed an original is setting yourself up for disappointment.
 Enjoy films for what they are and who you are now.

 - You don’t know best.
 I’m sure you’ve given plenty of thought to ‘what’s next’ as soon as the lights came on at the end of the last film.
 We all do it.
 But I’ll wager the screenwriters have been thinking about it more.
 Whatever you’ve decided is the right way forward isn’t necessarily what the Writer and Director think.
-We aren’t all the same, and regardless of how cool your ideas are, there are probably good reasons they haven’t been realised.
+There are likely very good reasons why your personal head canon hasn’t become reality.

 - From The Godfather to Not Another Teen Movie, everything has its place, and that means not everything has to be a masterpiece.
-Films are made for different reasons!
 It can be mindless, or simple, or heavy, or countless other things.
 Being somewhat aware of the aim of the film will go a long way.

 - Are you the only audience?
-Keep in mind that films, especially the big blockbusters, are made to appeal to very wide demographics.
-You are not the sole reason a film is made.
+Films are a business, and many are made to cover multiple demographics.
+Especially blockbusters.
+You are not the sole market for a film.
 It’s only fair to expect a film that appealed to kids and adults when you were a kid to have a sequel that does the same thing.
 That you’re now the adult and you’ve changed isn’t the film’s fault!